 Not only do you need to make the decision to mediate, but you also have to decide which mediator or divorce mediation team you’re going to entrust to guide you through the process.

 Maybe you think all divorce mediators are the same and it doesn’t matter who you work with, so you’ll just pick whoever is listed first in the directory or has the lowest hourly fee.

 But mediation is an unregulated profession in the United States, so you'll need to be careful not to trust your divorce to just any mediators.
 The complex issues you will need to resolve requires expertise that only comes with training, certifications, continuing education and years of experience in the field.

-Divorce mediation is an alternative dispute resolution process whereby the divorce mediator will help you identify, understand, discuss, negotiate and resolve all of the issues that need to be resolved in your divorce case (parenting plan and timesharing, child support, alimony / spousal support, division of marital property and debts and more).
+Divorce mediation is an alternative dispute resolution process whereby the divorce mediator will help you identify, understand, discuss, negotiate and resolve all of the issues that need to be resolved in your case (parenting plan and timesharing, child support, alimony / spousal support / spousal maintenance, division of marital property and debts and more).

 The mediator's goal is to help you reach a settlement agreement you both find fair.
 But divorce mediators won’t give you legal advice or tell you what to do.

-All decisions made in mediation will be made by you and will be fully within your control.
+All decisions made in a divorce mediation session will be made by you and will be fully within your control.

-So the second of my mediation tips is for couples to enter into the divorce mediation process and each mediation session with an awareness of the mediator's role as well as their own.
+So the second of my mediation tips is for a divorcing couple to enter into each mediation session with an awareness of the mediator's role as well as their own.

 Tip #3: Actively participate in the divorce mediation process.